browserengineering/book/book/scheduling-and-threading.md

 We can do the same for input event handlers, but there are a few additional subtleties.
 Let's look closely at each of them in turn, starting with `handle_click`.
-In most cases, we will need to [hit test] (chrome.md#hit-testing) for which DOM element receives the click event, and also fire an event that JavaScript can listen to.
+In most cases, we will need to
+[hit test](chrome.md#hit-testing) for which DOM element receives the click event, and also fire an event that JavaScript can listen to.
 Since DOM computations and JavaScript can only be run on the main thread, it seems we should just send the click event to the main thread for processing.
 But if the click was *not* within the web page window, we can handle it right there in the compositor thread, and leave the main thread none the wiser:

 ``` {.python}
 class Browser: